d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 Statistically significant: results are considered statistically significant if the p-value is below the significance level.

-Confidence interval: a process to determine how large an effect is; a range of plausible values for the parameter
+Confidence interval: a process to determine how large an effect is; a range of plausible values for the parameter.
+Also called 'estimation'.
-\rgi Also called ‘estimation’

-Margin of error: the value that is added to and subtracted from the sample statistic to create a confidence interval; half the width of a confidence interval
+Margin of error: the value that is added to and subtracted from the sample statistic to create a confidence interval; half the width of a confidence interval.

-Bootstrapping: the process of drawing with replacement n times from the original sample
+Bootstrapping: the process of drawing with replacement $n$ times from the original sample.

-Bootstrapped resample: a random sample of size n from the original sample, selected with replacement
+Bootstrapped resample: a random sample of size $n$ from the original sample, selected with replacement.

-Bootstrapped statistic: the statistic recorded from the bootstrapped resample
+Bootstrapped statistic: the statistic recorded from the bootstrapped resample.

-Confidence level: how confident we are that the confidence interval will capture the parameter
+Confidence level: how confident we are that the confidence interval will capture the parameter.

-Bootstrap X% confidence interval: ($(\frac{(1-X)}{2})^{th}$ percentile,$(X+(\frac{(1-X)}{2})^{th}$ percentile) of a bootstrap distribution
+Bootstrap $X$% confidence interval: ($(\frac{(1-X)}{2})^{th}$ percentile, $(X+(\frac{(1-X)}{2})^{th}$ percentile) of a bootstrap distribution.

 Central Limit Theorem: For large sample sizes, the sampling distribution of a sample mean (or proportion) will be approximately normal (bell-shaped and symmetric).

-t-distribution: A bell-shaped symmetric distribution, centered at 0, wider than the standard Normal distribution
+$t$-distribution: A bell-shaped symmetric distribution, centered at 0, wider than the standard normal distribution.

-	Note: width depends on the sample size (used to calculate degrees of freedom – df for short) Larger df  Closer the t distribution is to the standard Normal distribution
+* The variability in a $t$-distribution depends on the sample size (used to calculate degrees of freedom --- df for short).
+* The $t$-distribution gets closer to the standard normal distribution as df increases.

-Degrees of freedom (df): describes the variability of the t-distribution
+Degrees of freedom (df): describes the variability of the $t$-distribution.

-T-score: the name for a standardized statistic which is compared to a t-distribution
+T-score: the name for a standardized statistic which is compared to a $t$-distribution.

 #### Notes {-}

-To create a **simulated null distribution**,
+To create a **simulated null distribution** of differences in sample means,

 1. How many cards will you need and how will the cards be labeled?
 \rgs